-Decisions on academic status (i.e., probation, dismissal and honors) are made twice each year at the end of the fall and spring semesters.
+Decisions on academic status (i.e., probation, dismissal and honors) are made twice each year at the end of the fall and spring semesters - the 60% point of the semester.
+After the 60% point a grade of "WF" will be recorded.